-What is an eSIM and How is it Used?
+What is an eSIM and how is it changing industries?

 The eSIM (embedded SIM) is a small chip soldered directly to a board inside a device.

-While that’s still technically the definition of an eSIM, it’s gotten more complicated since the eUICC appeared on the IoT landscape.
+While “an embedded SIM” is still technically the definition of an eSIM, it’s gotten more complicated since the eUICC appeared on the IoT landscape.
 The eUICC is an embedded universal circuit card — the software that allows network operators to send out SIM profiles to their devices remotely.
 Today, rather than saying “eUICC-capable SIM,” most people simply say “eSIM.”